BodiAugustus/dev_site_2022/README.md

 #27.
 Styled showcase cards.
 Finished excepting for the conditional rendering.
 Added skills to data.jsx for rendering to the SkillsList component.
 Built out skills list component and added heading to showcase and table.
 Imported two icons for the skillsets component.
 Finished skillsets component.

 #28.
 Started Services component.
 Created cards and displayed with styling.
 Also constructed the footer component as well.
 Got both components set up and started styling.

+#29.
+Finished styling the Services and Footer components.